minio/docs/source/operations/monitoring/metrics-and-alerts.rst

 By default, MinIO requires authentication to scrape the metrics endpoints.
 To generate the needed bearer tokens, use :mc:`mc admin prometheus generate`.
 You can also disable metrics endpoint authentication by setting :envvar:`MINIO_PROMETHEUS_AUTH_TYPE` to ``public``.

-You can also access metrics using :mc-cmd:`mc admin prometheus metrics` and the metric type for the desired category.
-For more information, see the :mc-cmd:`MinIO Admin Client reference <mc admin prometheus metrics>`.

 MinIO provides the following types and scraping endpoints, relative to the base URL: